amalsaju/Amalsaju/README.md

 #### Also a Crypto Enthusiast

 - 🌱 I’m currently learning everything 🤣
-- ⚡ Fun fact: Dota 2 best game ever made :)
+- ⚡ Fun fact: Dota 2 is the best game ever :)

 ### Connect with me: